lagaguate/ecomod/README.md

 ## <a name="Intro"></a>  Introduction and Approach
 STRANAL (or "Stratified Analysis") has been used by Fisheries Biologists at DFO and NMFS to assist with assessments since before 2006.
 While the original application still works well, it was written in <a href="https://en.wikipedia.org/wiki/APL_(programming_language)">APL</a>, and the number of people who are able to modify and enhance STRANAL is dwindling.
 As a result, the application has been converted into R, and language commonly used within DFO.
 For clarity, the R version of this application has been coined "Stratisfy" to differentiate it from the original, as well as to salute the original creator of STRANAL, Stratis Gavaris.

-Anyone can make a script that does what they need it to do at a particular moment in time, and within a given environment.
 The approach taken by this project has been to ensure **maximum flexibility**.
 This means that the script should run regardless of:
  * working directory
  * OS
  * mechanism for running R (i.e. R vs R Studio)